Tip #1: Visustin converts source code to flow charts. Load or Copy&Paste some code in the window and press Draw.

 Tip #3: To edit flow charts, first load some code in Visustin, then press the Editor button.
 With Editor you can also draw flow charts manually.
 Plan your systems before coding them.
 Draw flow charts of anything else, such as organizational workflows.
 Editor requires Visustin Pro Edition.
 More info

 Tip #4: Visustin can export flow diagrams to Microsoft Visio.
 If you have Visio installed on this computer, you can test it by choosing Export to Visio in the File menu.
 See the help file for sample diagrams.
-Visio export requires Visustin Pro Edition and Visio 2002, 2003 or 2007.
+Visio export requires Visustin Pro Edition and Visio on the same machine.
 More info

 Tip #5: Visustin can save flow charts in several image formats ready for your documentation or publishing on the web.
 You can view samples in the help file.
 More info